-In the early twentieth century the Great European powers were locked in a bloody stalemate along a battle line known as "The Western Front."
-This front was a vast complex of trenches that ran through northern France, and extended nearly 1,300 miles, stretching from the English Channel to the Swiss border.
-It was a place where millions of young men lost their lives fighting in a space between the two enemy's trench systems which became known as "no man's land."
+Early in 1914 the Great European powers were locked in a bloody stalemate along a battle line known as "The Western Front."
+This front was a vast complex of trenches that ran through northern France, and extended nearly 1,300 miles stretching from the English Channel to the Swiss border.
+It was a place where millions of young men lost their lives fighting in a narrow space of land between the two enemy's trench systems which became known infamously as "no man's land."

-No man's land was usually two to three hundred yards wide, most often much less, in some places along the front as little as twenty-five yards, close enough to smell the enemy's coffee brewing.
+No man's land was usually two to three hundred yards wide, most often much less, in some places close enough to smell the enemy's coffee brewing.
 Such fortifications had been dug in the past, most recently just outside the Confederate capital of Richmond during the American Civil War 1861-1865.
-These massive earthworks were quite simply a fortification, as much offensive, as defensive.
-On the land separating the trenches both sides laid massive fields of barbed wire, and American invention made for cattle ranchers in the 1870s, now used to further impede troops from crossing the land between the trenches.
+These massive earthworks were quite simply a fortification, as much offensive, as defensive in an attempt to gain an advantage on the enemy.
+On the land separating the trenches both combatants laid massive fields of barbed wire, an American invention made for cattle ranchers in the 1870s, now used to further impede troops from crossing the land between the trenches.

-As the horrors of trench warfare continued Germany's military leadership desperately looked for a way out of the stalemate.
-They would put all of their hopes in an airship known as the Zeppelin, believing it might be the only way to break their nation free from the slaughter that was taking place in the fields of western Europe.
-Zeppelin pilots would pick London as their primary target.
+As the horrors of trench warfare continued Germany's military leaders desperately looked for a way out of the stalemate.
+They would put all of their hopes in an airship known as the Zeppelin, believing it the only way to break their nation free from the slaughter that was taking place in the fields of western Europe.
+Zeppelin pilots would pick London as their primary target during their push to bring the British military to the negotiation table.
 Those raids would create a massive panic among its citizens going down in history as the "First Blitz."
-The metropolis of London served as the empire's nerve center, literally its beating heart.
-London's port's were the center of trade for her ships as they crossed vast oceans, gathering, and transporting, her goods to some of the most remote places on Earth.
+The metropolis of London served as the empire's nerve center, literally its beating heart during the early years just before the twentieth century.
+London's port's were the center of trade for her fleet of ships as they crossed vast oceans, gathering, and transporting, her goods to some of the most remote places on Earth.

 On the night of May 31,1915, an enormous airship drifted silently unseen over London as the citizens of London settled down to sleep.
-Using the glow of London's city lights as a guide, the largest flying vessel ever constructed cruised over the city near the River Thames.
-As the trap door opened beneath this peculiar 650 foot- long cigar shaped aircraft German airman began quickly dropping incendiary bombs and grenades out into the darkness above the city.
+Using the glow of London's city lights as a guide, the largest flying vessel ever constructed cruised silently in the pitch black darkness nearly two miles above the city near the River Thames.
+As the trap door opened beneath this peculiar 650 foot- long cigar shaped aircraft German airman began quickly dropping incendiary bombs and grenades out into the icy darkness above the city.

-Windows of homes in London rattled as bombs rained down exploding shaking them down to their foundations.
-Never before in its history did the citizens of London undergo such an event.
-Years before the attack science fiction writer H.G.
-Wells had popularized Zeppelin attacks on cities as a symbol of terror.
+Windows in London rattled as bombs rained down hitting buildings and homes shaking them down to their foundations.
+Never before in its history had the citizens of London undergo such an experience.
+A few years before the attack, science fiction writer H.G.
+Wells had popularized Zeppelin attacks on cities.
 As dawn shed light on the damage from the Zeppelin raid the night before, the residents of London now realized that H.G.
 Wells prophecy seemed all too real.
 The madness that had infected the battlefields of western Europe had now arrived on the streets of London.

 Life in the Trenches